 Data protection and privacy laws

-Data privacy laws and regulations vary from country to country and even from state to state, and there's a constant stream of new ones.
+Data protection and privacy laws and regulations vary from country to country, and even from state to state -- and there's a constant stream of new ones.
 China's data privacy law went into effect June 1, 2017.
 The European Union's General Data Protection Regulation (GDPR) went into effect in 2018.
 In the United States, the California Consumer Privacy Act supports the right for individuals to control their own personally identifiable information.
 Compliance with any one set of rules is complicated and challenging.

 Coordinating among all the disparate rules and regulations is a massive task.
 Being out of compliance can mean steep fines and other penalties, including having to stop doing business in the country or region covered by the law or regulation.

-For a global organization, experts recommend having a data protection policy that complies with the most stringent set of rules the business faces, while, at the same time, using a security and compliance framework that covers a broad set of requirements.
-The basics of data protection and privacy apply across the board and include:
+For a global organization, experts recommend having a data protection policy that complies with the most stringent set of rules the business faces, while at the same time using a security and compliance framework that covers a broad set of requirements.
+The guidelines for data protection and privacy apply across the board and include the following:

 - safeguarding data;